Learn How to Use an Emotions Chart for Kids

 - produce your own at home

-You can also download the EMOTION CHART PRINTABLE we use at home.
-It is a 5 point scale that we use to communicate feelings and their intensity.
+You can also download the EMOTION CHART PRINTABLES that we use at home (link at the end of this post).
+We work with a 5 point scale that helps us communicate feelings and their intensity.

 Using an Emotion Chart is not as simple as showing it to your kid and asking him/her about feelings or emotions.
 There is some previous work you need to do to ensure you are using this tool effectively.
 These are some useful tips that will help you use your feelings thermometer effectively: